rwaldron/tc39-notes/es8/2017-03/mar-23.md

 CP: I think the last one is just an example.
 But, that's it.

-AK: The last time we talked abotu this, there was a discussion of circularity and how you can make guarantees.
+AK: The last time we talked about this, there was a discussion of circularity and how you can make guarantees.
 You discussed this but I don't know what changed.

 CP: Yeah, we were doing more work on the module evaluation? phase...
 We settled on the idea of simply making sure all these imports can be created during evaluation and if they're not ready we throw an error.
 In the previous proposal we were still evaluating the importer source text and then running an extra step to make sure everything was ready.
 The conclusion is in node today you cannot do those things.
 You cannot have circular dependencies in this way because the export update hasn't been created yet.
 We were trying to solve a problem that wasn't really a problem.

-AK: Going back to teh previous dicussion, you basically cause the module to export all the things that anyone tried to get from it, and then if that fails you get an error.
+AK: Going back to the previous dicussion, you basically cause the module to export all the things that anyone tried to get from it, and then if that fails you get an error.

 MM: What is "tried to cause the module to export anything anyone tried to get from it"?

 AK: For ES modules they export the things they declare as exporting.
-For dynamic modules their set of exports is defined by their importers, I could say `import atom from underscore` and atom will now be exported from underscore.
+For dynamic modules their set of exports is defined by their importers.
+I could say `import atom from underscore` and atom will now be exported from underscore.

 BF: I don't think that's entirely true if we go back to module declaration and instantiation, I think it's statically checked.